truenas/documentation/content/SCALE/Apps/Chia.md

 ![chiaAddEV](/images/SCALE/chia_AddEV.png "Chia Add Environment Variables")

-If you entered the command correctly, you should see some output that looks like the screenshot (minus the redaction of course)
+If you entered the command correctly, you should see some output that looks like the screenshot.

 Save the change, and the chia container should restart automatically.
 To confirm your changes have persisted you can log into the containers shell again and run the same “/chia-blockchain/venv/bin/chia keys show --show-mnemonic-seed” command to show your keys.
 If the keys are identical to what you previously recorded, then congratulations you are done!
 This Chia container will persist across reboots, upgrades and re-deployments.